knetikmedia/knetikcloud-dart-client/docs/CurrenciesApi.md

 //swagger.api.Configuration.accessToken = 'YOUR_ACCESS_TOKEN';

 var api_instance = new CurrenciesApi();
-var filterEnabledCurrencies = true; // bool | Filter for alternate currencies setup explicitely in system config var filterType = filterType_example; // String | Filter currencies by type.
+var filterDefault = true; // bool | Filter for the one currency that is set as default (true), or all that are not (false) var filterEnabledCurrencies = true; // bool | Filter for alternate currencies setup explicitely in system config var filterType = filterType_example; // String | Filter currencies by type.
 Allowable values: ('virtual', 'real') var size = 56; // int | The number of objects returned per page